vinaycharlie01/Concurrency/README.md

 ---

 ### Concurrency
-             +Concurrency is about multiple things happening at same time in random order
+             + Concurrency is about multiple things happening at same time in random order
              + Concurrent programs may or may not run in parallel.
 Concurrency is more about the structure of a program, which enables it to potentially run in parallel.
              + Go provides a built-in support for concurrency.
 #### ex